Blockchains-Princeton/COS-ECE470-fa2024-FinalProject/README.md

 **Goal:** Leverage collective effort to create a dataset and train an AI assistant to better understand and solve hard blockchain-related tasks.

-This project involves three stages: Dataset Creation, Dataset Evaluation, and AI-Assistant Tuning.
+This project involves three stages:
+- Dataset Creation
+- Dataset Evaluation
+- AI-Assistant Tuning

 Below are the detailed guidelines, evaluation criteria, and rubrics for each stage.

 ## **Stage 1: Dataset Creation**